SoftwareBrothers/adminjs-dev/README.md

 docker-compose up
 ```

-After this enter the admin-bro directory:
+After this enter the adminjs directory:
 ```
->> cd admin-bro
+>> cd adminjs
 ```

 and run there following commands: